Skip to content

 The castle exterior hides an opulent and lavishly decorated interior.
 A much-loved home to the Pennant family, learn about some of the glorious rooms you can see on your visit.

-Visitors at Penrhyn Castle and Garden, Gwynedd, Wales
+Visitors exploring the park at Penrhyn Castle and Garden, Gwynedd, Wales

 Article